FFXIV Dragoon Guide - High Jumps and Powerful Combos!

 Opener and general combo

-As we already mentioned, the general single target rotation consists of your two five-skill combos: the Chaos Thrust combo and Full Thrust combo that should be used one after the other.
-The damage abilities that you can weave in are: High Jump, Spineshatter Dive, Dragonfire Dive, Mirage Dive and Geirskogul.
-In Life of the Dragon you also get Nastrond (instead of Geirskogul) and Stardiver.
+As we already mentioned, the general single target rotation consists of your two five-skill combos: the Chaos Thrust combo and the Full Thrust combo that should be used one after the other.
+The damage abilities that you can weave in are High Jump, Spineshatter Dive, Dragonfire Dive, Mirage Dive, and Geirskogul.
+In Life of the Dragon, you also get Nastrond (instead of Geirskogul) and Stardiver.

 You can also increase yours (and to some extent your team’s) damage output with your four buffs: Lance Charge, Dragon Sight, Battle Litany, and Life Surge.
 When using them, you should pay attention to two interactions.
 Firstly, Chaos Thrust is the highest potency weaponskill that you have, so you want to make sure that it’s buffed with either Lance Charge or Dragon’s Sight if you have the possibility.
 Secondly, Life Surge should only be used on Full Thrust, since it’s your most powerful attack that’s not a DoT.
 At the same time, Lance Charge and Dragon Sight are substantial DPS boosts, so you should aim to optimize their uptime.

 Of course, you also have Blood of the Dragon – you should be able to keep it up for the whole combat during most encounters.

 Having all these useful tools in mind, this is an example of a strong Dragoon opener: